-Thirdly, Sachs asserts that authoritarian rulers often have very strong motivations to promote rather than block economic development.42 Sachs further debunks the vision of Acemoglu and Robinson that authoritarian governments reflexively stifle growth is belied by history and by theory.
+Thirdly, Sachs asserts that authoritarian rulers often have very strong motivations to promote rather than block economic development.
+Sachs further debunks the vision of Acemoglu and Robinson that authoritarian governments reflexively stifle growth is belied by history and by theory.
 Sachs however, maintains that governments of many hues may have an incentive to promote growth, to maintain power, to compete with foreign rivals or even to feather their own nests.43 Sachs concludes that sometimes authoritarian regimes are Successful at promoting economic growth.

 However, on Acemoglu and Robinson's idea of extractive institutions many scholars have comment on their idea.
 Nathan Smith in his article "Critique of way Nations Fail" began by criticizing the authors, arguing that there is a lack of rigor and the authors present a naive view of democracy.
 Smith notes that the inclusive and extractive terminology is "bizarre" stressing that property rights are considered to be part of an inclusive set of institution, but they're designd to exclude.
-Smith makes it seem as if Acemoglu and Robinson hold democracy as the ultimate standard of political institutions that induce economic growth.
+At Smith makes it seem as if Acemoglu and Robinson hold democracy as the ultimate standard of political institutions that induce economic growth.
 Secondly, Smith notes that the whole idea of a dichotomy between inclusive and extractive institution makes little sense.
 Logically, a state could refuse to include you, in the sense of protecting your rights, without "extracting" from you, it could also be both inclusive and extractive, protecting your property rights, but extracting high taxes.

-As naturally be connected to inclusive economic institutions, and extractive political institutions to extractive economic institutions.
+From the above expression Smith was of the view that the inclusive and extractive terminology, seems to be chosen to suggest that inclusive political institutions should naturally be connected to inclusive economic institutions, and extractive political institutions to extractive economic institutions.
 Illustrating his point, Smith avers that there seems to be little or no theoretical reason why these should be connected.
 Smith argues that inclusive political institutions, in the sense of democracy, can quite easily lead to extractive economic institutions, as majorities use their power to take wealth from the rich or unpopular minorities and redistribute it.
 Smith concludes that extractive political institutions, in the sense of dictatorship, might very easily choose to respect property rights in "stationary bandit" fashion, so that there will be more wealth to tax or simply for ideological reasons.